lxblink/pipewise.rb/README.markdown

 ### Tracking Users

 The `track_user` method will create a new user or update an existing one.
 The method requires the user's email address, and also takes an optional hash of custom and standard user properties.
+If you want to specify the time you first encountered this customer set :created to a valid Time instance.
+If omitted, it will be set to the current time by the Pipewise server.
+This needs only be set when tracking a user for the first time.
+Subsequent updates will preserve the original value.

     # Load a user of your app
     my_app_user = User.find(my_user_id)